The Isness

-The Isness is a 2002 album by experimental electronica group The Future Sound of London, released under the alias Amorphous Androgynous (except in the US, where it was released as FSOL for commercial reasons).
-An expanded version was released called The Isness and the Otherness, a two disc special edition containing The Isness on disc one and The Otherness, featuring additional tracks and recordings, on disc two.
+The Isness is a studio album by the British group Amorphous Androgynous, an alias of the British duo The Future Sound of London, released in the United Kingdom on August 5, 2002 on Artful Records before being released under their main moniker in the United States on August 13, 2002 on Hypnotic Records.
+An expanded version was later released in the United Kingdom in 2004, titled The Isness and the Otherness, a two disc special edition containing The Isness on disc one and The Otherness, containing additional tracks and recordings, on disc two.

-The album is the first by FSOL (as Amorphous Androgynous) to delve into psychedelic rock territory, although there are a few solid electronica tracks the majority is more progressive rock than electronica.
-This has come to mixed reviews with the majority being positive.
-Some say they had over extended their reach and others seemed to understand what they were doing.